SolemmaLLC/ClimateStudioDocs/README.md

 # ClimateStudioDocs
 Read the docs documentation repository for ClimateStudio

-To edit you first need to install thr SPHINX package for Python (https://www.sphinx-doc.org/en/master/).
+To edit you first need to install the SPHINX package for Python (https://www.sphinx-doc.org/en/master/).

 To update text or image: